-The proposed rule fails to make clear that religious employers do not get a license to discriminate on grounds other than religion, even when motivated by religion.
-For example, courts have consistently held that it is "fundamental that religious motives may not be a mask for sex discrimination in the workplace."67 Therefore, even if a religious employer may demand that its employees adhere to a particular religious code of conduct, "Title VII requires that this code of conduct be applied equally" to all employees regardless of sex.68
+employer may demand that its employees adhere to a particular religious code of conduct, "Title VII requires that this code of conduct be applied equally" to all employees regardless of sex.66

-Because the proposed rule lacks this limiting language, it appears to invite religious organizations to engage in broad discrimination against employees.
-Under the new rule, a faith-based employer might claim that the religious exemption allows them to fire or refuse to hire someone who is LGBTQ, a person who uses birth control, or a woman who is pregnant and unmarried, because the employer finds that those employees do not practice their religion the "right" way.
+Because, the proposed rule lacks this limiting language, it could invite religious organizations to engage in broad discrimination against employees.
+Under the new rule, faith-based employers might claim that the religious exemption allows them to fire or refuse to hire someone who is LGBTQ, a person who uses birth control, or a woman who is pregnant and unmarried, because the employers find that those employees do not practice their religion the "right" way.